 7. Make a list of any time waster activities, and then, try to avoid taking part in them.

-8. Make a list of the important daily activities, and insert them into your a project manager.
+8. Make a list of your important daily activities, and so urgent and important tasks first.

 9. Create a daily routine and follow it.

-10. If possible, set time for making phone calls to a certain period of time.
-This will help you stay focused.
+10. If possible, set time for making phone calls to a certain time of the day.

 11. Avoid texting unnecessary text messages at work.